Gaming highlights from PAX East 2019.

 Though PAX has mostly been an indie-centric show, one of the big headliners this year was the reveal of Borderlands 3.
-At Gearbox Software’s PAX panel, after Randy Pitchford’s cringe inducing magic show, and a few video technical difficulties with windows media player.
-They released a lengthy gameplay trailer for Borderlands 3, and also announced a Game of the Year version of the first Borderlands.
+The game was revealed at Gearbox Software’s PAX panel, after Randy Pitchford’s cringe inducing magic show and a few video technical difficulties with windows media player.
+They released a lengthy gameplay trailer for Borderlands 3, and also announced a Game of the Year version of the original Borderlands.
 Shortly after PAX East, it was revealed that the upcoming looter-shooter will release on September 13 for PS4, Xbox One, and on PC as an Epic Store exclusive.
-However I suggest you wait the six months for it to come to Steam.
+However, I suggest you wait the six months for it to come to Steam.

 Yacht Club Games and Devolver Digital also revealed new games in the form of Cyber Shadow, and Heave Ho respectively.

 Here are a handful of games I liked at PAX East 2019:

 PC, PS4, Xbox One, Switch | ArtPlay | TDB 2019